Africa ahead.

 Russian President Vladimir Putin speaks with Senegalese President Macky Sall at his state residence in Sochi, on the Black Sea, Russia, 3 June 2022, © Mikhail Klimentyev / Associated Press

-Delegates from Brazzaville Foundation meeting with high-level representatives of the Ukrainian Ministry of Foreign Affairs, © Brazzaville Foundation.
+Brazzaville Foundation delegates meeting with high-level representatives of the Ukrainian Ministry of Foreign Affairs, © Brazzaville Foundation.

 The delegation went to Kyiv on 13 and 14 February 2023 to discuss with representatives of Ukrainian diplomacy, and then organised in Addis Ababa on 18 February 2023, on the sidelines of the African Union summit, a meeting with the new chairman of the African Union and president of the Comoros, Azali Assoumani, and the 6 countries concerned, represented by their heads of state.

-Led by President Macky Sall of Senegal, outgoing chair of the African Union, the group includes the foreign minister of Egypt, representing President Abdel Fattah el-Sisi, President Denis Sassou Nguesso of Congo, President Hakainde Hichilema of Zambia, Amama Mbabazi, representing President Yoweri Museveni of Uganda and the recent inclusion of President Cyril Ramaphosa of South Africa, adding the weight of one of Africa's largest economies to the initiative.
+Led by President Macky Sall of Senegal, outgoing Chairman of the African Union, the group includes the Foreign Minister of Egypt, representing President Abdel Fattah el-Sisi, President Denis Sassou Nguesso of Congo, President Hakainde Hichilema of Zambia, Amama Mbabazi, representing President Yoweri Museveni of Uganda, and the recent inclusion of President Cyril Ramaphosa of South Africa, adding the weight of one of Africa's largest economies to the initiative.

-The Brazzaville Foundation, constant in its principles and its method of seeking peace through dialogue, can only condemn the use of weapons and reiterate its availability with the objective of helping a constructive dialogue between the belligerents.
-It does not refrain from any contact to contribute to this.
+The Brazzaville Foundation, constant in its principles and its method of seeking peace through dialogue, can only condemn the use of weapons and reiterate its readiness to assist in a constructive dialogue between the belligerents.
+It will make every effort to contribute to this process.

 Read the press release of 3 March 2022